pyanno4rt/pyanno4rt/README.md

 ---

-# General :information_source:
+# General :thought_balloon:

 *pyanno4rt* is a Python package for conventional and outcome prediction model-based inverse photon and proton treatment plan optimization, including radiobiological and machine learning (ML) models for normal tissue complication probability (NTCP) and tumor control probability (TCP).
 It leverages state-of-the-art local and global solution methods to handle both single- and multi-objective (un)constrained optimization problems in radiotherapy treatment planning.

-# Highlight Features :flashlight:
+# Highlight Features :telescope:

 <h3>Import of patient data and dose influence matrices from different sources</h3>
 <ul>